 -

 When it comes to foreign policy, Justin Trudeau appears to have more in common with Stephen Harper than his father.
-With the recent spate of killings in Ukraine and Gaza, the younger Trudeau took positions that seem more inspired by Harper than PET.
-It is worth noting that there is much to admire in Trudeau’s domestic agenda, with its calls for legalizing assisted suicide and recreational marijuana.
+As Jeremy Appel writes, while it is worth noting that there is much to admire in Trudeau’s domestic agenda, with its calls for legalizing assisted suicide and recreational cannabis, there is a triumphalism that infects Trudeau as much as it did Harper.